nthiebes/old-world-builder/docs/datasets.md

       "points": Number,
       "perModel": Boolean, // Optional
       "active": Boolean, // Optional
-      "stackable": Boolean, // Allows multiple selections of this option "minimum": Number, // Minimum number of this option "maximum": Number, // Maximum number of this option
+      "alwaysActive": Boolean, // Always selected and cannot be deselected, optional "stackable": Boolean, // Allows multiple selections of this option "minimum": Number, // Minimum number of this option "maximum": Number, // Maximum number of this option